Toxic To Dogs: Dog Parents Beware Of These Common Dog Poisons

 Each year, there are plenty of cases of pet poisoning around the world.
 In many cases the poisoning is caused by household substances that may seem perfectly harmless to us.
 But just because something is safe for people doesn’t mean it won’t hurt our dear pets.
-This information about dog poisons is important for both you and your pet.

 Common dog poisons

+There are many things that dogs can not eat.
 Dogs can easily get poisoned by different things commonly found around the house and garden.
 Some of the most dangerous dog poisons are foods and medications that we ourselves use on a daily basis.
 Additionally, pesticides and garden plants can be toxic and extremely dangerous for dogs.

 Food for people